ESMCI/cime/doc/source/what_cime/index.rst

 1. A default coupled model architecture:

     i.
-A programmer interface and libraries (including MCT) to implement a hub-and-spoke inter-component coupling architecture. ii.
+A programmer interface and libraries to implement a hub-and-spoke inter-component coupling architecture. ii.
 An implementation of a “hub” that needs 7 components (atm, ocn, lnd, sea-ice, land-ice, river, wave). a.k.a. “the driver”. iii.
 The ability to allow prognostic and data components to be mixed in any combination as long as each component implements the coupling programmer interface.